BA Theatre and Performance

 Independent study is also an important part of the degree, since this is where you develop your critical and research skills.
 This could be in a library or a studio, depending on the module, but the University Library does offer full training to help you make the most of our excellent resources.

 We also use a range of assessment methods, depending on the modules you study.
-Essays, exams, presentations and performances are all among the methods we use, depending on the theoretical and practical elements of each module.
+Performances, presentations, essays and portfolios are among the methods we use, depending on the theoretical and practical elements of each module.

 A degree in Theatre and Performance equips you with valuable subject knowledge, cultural awareness and an understanding of the performance and cultural industries.
 It also gives you transferable skills that are very attractive to employers.